-In an attempt to understand the creation, evolution and eventual fate of the universe, Dr. Goulianos and his colleagues study the basic constituents of matter and their interactions, watching as particles are accelerated to very high energies and brought into head-on collisions.
-Their research is concentrated at the Fermilab Tevatron Collider in Illinois and at the Large Hadron Collider in Switzerland.
+In an attempt to understand the creation, evolution, and eventual fate of the universe, Dr. Goulianos and his colleagues study the basic constituents of matter and their interactions, watching as particles are accelerated to very high energies and brought into head-on collisions.
+Their research is conducted at Fermilab in Illinois and at the Large Hadron Collider at CERN in Switzerland.

-A large fraction of the energy in particle collisions is converted into particles flying away from the collision point in a fashion reminiscent of exploding fireworks.
-Most of the created particles have an ephemeral existence, decaying after a brief period of time into more stable ones.
-Detailed studies of the properties of all known particles have revealed an inner order, which has been coded into a theoretical framework known as the Standard Model.
-Matter in all its forms, from stars to living organisms, can be described in terms of 12 fundamental particles, six quarks and six leptons, interacting among themselves by exchanging force particles — gluons, photons or W and Z bosons — following strict mathematical rules based on symmetry principles.
+A large fraction of the energy in particle collisions is converted into a variety of new particles flying away from the collision like exploding fireworks.
+Most of the created particles have an ephemeral existence, decaying after a brief period into more stable ones.
+Detailed studies of all known particles have revealed an inner order, which has been coded into a theoretical framework known as the Standard Model.
+Matter in all its forms, from stars to living organisms, can be described in terms of twelve fundamental particles, six quarks and six leptons, interacting by exchanging force particles — gluons, photons, or W and Z bosons — following strict mathematical rules based on symmetry principles.

-Founded in 1970, Dr. Goulianos’s laboratory has made substantial contributions to establishing the Standard Model as the premier theory of particle physics.
-Experiments of lab members at the Intersecting Storage Rings at CERN, the European Organization for Nuclear Research, were among the first to provide evidence for the existence of quarks through the measurement of high transverse momentum particle production.
-In other experiments at the Brookhaven National Laboratory, the team discovered and measured the rate of neutrino-proton elastic scattering, confirming the neutral-current interactions predicted by and essential to the foundation of the Standard Model; and using the Fermilab Tevatron, the Goulianos laboratory contributed to the discovery of the top quark.
-Despite its phenomenal predictive power, the Standard Model is far from the “theory of everything.”
-It does not incorporate gravity and has no obvious explanation for dark matter or dark energy, of which most of the universe is made.
-The ultimate theory, the “DNA of nature,” is still at large.
+Dr. Goulianos’s laboratory has made substantial contributions to establishing the Standard Model as the premier theory of particle physics.
+Their experiments at the Intersecting Storage Rings at the European Organization for Nuclear Research (CERN) provided early evidence for the existence of quarks, and in experiments at the Brookhaven National Laboratory, they discovered and measured the rate of neutrino-proton elastic scattering, confirming the neutral-current interactions predicted by the Standard Model.
+Using the Collider Detector at Fermilab (CDF) at the Tevatron proton-antiproton collider, the Goulianos laboratory contributed to the discovery of the top quark.

-Dr. Goulianos and his team are continuing their current program at the LHC, aiming at further characterizing the newly discovered Higgs-like particle and looking forward to discoveries in the areas of diffraction and beyond the Standard Model physics.
+Carrying the experience gained at the Tevatron to the Large Hadron Collider, Dr. Goulianos and his team are working to further characterize the Higgs boson and make new discoveries in the areas of diffraction and beyond the Standard Model physics.